acoli-repo/AURIS/README.md

 	- when running `make update-conllu`, the script will inform you about the installed UDPipe modules.
 Make sure these match the names of the subdirectories of `txt/`, as these files will serve as input.
 - The repository provides pre-annotations for English, using the [UD 2.5 EWT model](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-3131)
 - The repository provides pre-annotations for German, using the [UD 2.5 GSD model](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-3131).
 Note that is relatively error-prone regarding the handling of pronominal constructions.
+- `make update-discourse_pre` seems to be blocked occasionally, esp., for longer files.
+When building new files for `ready-for-annotation`, these must be manually (timeout is implemented, but doesn't seem to grasp) terminated.
+As a possible workaround, start multiple `make update-discourse_pre` (resp. `make update`, etc.) threads shortly one after another.
+They are set up in a way that they don't overwrite each other's output, but skip files into which another instance is already writing into.
+- Current setup was developed under and tested within Ubuntu 22.04L.

+## Known Issues

+We currently provide preprocessed files for English and German, only.
+Other languages on demand.

+- We remove multi-word expressions from the parser output, e.g., for German clitic determiners (*im*, *am*) are split off from prepositions (hence *in dem*, *von dem*).
+This may result in unnatural language in the token column, but the `# text` line on top should maintain the original forms.
+- There seem to occur infinite loops or blockings in `make update-discourse_pre`, so that these were manually interrupted.
+As a result, the sentence-level content in the files in `ready-for-annotation/` may be incomplete.

 ## Source data